EhsanGhasemii/Sharif_Esp32/README.md

 ## Getting Started

 To get started with this project, follow the instructions in each folder's README file.
 The README files in each folder provide detailed explanations and instructions specific to that step.
+Therefore, you need to create these files similar to the following code snippets and place them in the appropriate directories, as I mentioned earlier.